 All meals listed in the itinerary (including 1 alcoholic drink at lunch and dinner)

 Street food tour and taco crawl conducted by the regional food experts

 Hands-on cooking class with chef and food expert, Aida Mollenkamp

 Art gallery visit and pop-up parties with local creatives

 A group concierge to help with any extra events you may want to plan

 Group photographer so you can enjoy the moment

 Group transportation across the border to/from San Ysidro, California and to/from all events listed on the itinerary

-Tips for all meals, hotels, drivers, and activity guides
+Tips for all meals, hotels, drivers, and activity guides included in the itinerary

 Wifi hotspots at all times